Can I seal my criminal record?

 - (B) A dismissal occurs as part of a plea agreement in a separate case; or

 - (C) The defendant still owes restitution, fines, court costs, late fees, or other fees ordered by the court in the case that is the subject of the petition to seal criminal records, unless the court that entered the order for restitution, fines, court costs, late fees, or other fees has vacated such order.

-(III) A person in interest may petition the district court of the district in which any arrest and criminal records information pertaining to said person in interest is located for the sealing of all of said records, except basic identification information, if the records are a record of official actions involving a case that was dismissed due to a plea agreement in a separate case, and if:
+(III) A person in interest may petition the district court of the district in which any arrest and criminal records information pertaining to said person in interest is located for the sealing of all of the said records, except basic identification information if the records are a record of official actions involving a case that was dismissed due to a plea agreement in a separate case, and if:

 - (A) The petition is filed ten years or more after the date of the final disposition of all criminal proceedings against the person in interest; and

 - (B) The person in interest has not been charged for a criminal offense in the ten years since the date of the final disposition of all criminal proceedings against the person in interest.

 24-72-308.5.
 Sealing of criminal conviction records information for offenses involving controlled substances for convictions entered on or after July 1, 2008, and prior to July 1, 2011